First Look Review: The Mercedes EQS is futuristic, luxurious & serene!

 Interior

-The curvy dashboard and front door panels beautifully blend into each other, looking like one continuous structure wrapped around the driver and front passengers.
-The generously used silver trim gives the cabin a rich look and expansive 64-color mood lighting system creates a lounge-like ambience.
+The curvy dashboard and front door panels beautifully blend into each other, looking like one continuous structure wrapped around the driver and front passengers. the generously used silver trim gives the cabin a rich look, and the expansive 64-color mood lighting system creates a lounge-like ambience.

 I’m six feet tall, but I had no issues with the ingress or egress in the Mercedes EQS.
 However, I felt that the floor was a little higher because of the placement of the battery pack underneath it.
 The all-around visibility was okay, as expected in a car designed for maximum aerodynamic efficiency (0.20 Cd).